E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/GC-AdResS/AdResS_RDF/readme.rst

 - It is possible to define the different regions in the simulation box.
 Thus it is possible to look at the region specific density diffusion.

-- For that one has to specify several time frames and calculate the average profiles and then plot the entire set.
+- To do that: one has to specify several time frames and calculate the average profiles, each one gives a ASCII file which (in the end) can be plotted together.

 - The frame of reference is set by the slider in the main menu.
 (The update selection option has to be switched off.)
 The particles in that frame are tagged and then via the different time frames one follows their path.